Model Poses For Any Situation

 Show Your Profile

 With excellent, sharp lighting, profiles look incredible.
 Once you’ve gone through a bit of the shoot, ask the photographer if you can do some tapered profile shots being lit from the side you are facing.
 The light falls off, and contrast makes for incredibly striking images.
+For male poses a sharp profile is always a strong look.

 There is a pretty good chance that at some point in your modeling career, you will need to show off your shoes and have a full-length shot done.
 Full body dynamic is a must for this, a half step here or there, and a side step while standing in the epic light will help a full length shot look great!